mapbox/mapbox-studio-classic/README.md

 ### Source install

 First install Node.js.
-You can do this with homebrew, via the easy installer at <http://nodejs.org/download>, or via tools like [nvm](https://github.com/creationix/nvm).
+You can do this with [Homebrew](http://brew.sh), via the easy installer at <http://nodejs.org/download>, or via tools like [nvm](https://github.com/creationix/nvm).

 Then build: